 or contact the EducationUSA Advisor at the U.S. Embassy in Kampala at KampalaEducation@state.gov for more information or assistance with testing in Uganda.

-The EducationUSA office at the Public Affairs Section of the United States Embassy – Kigali, seeks to identify and recruit Rwandan students who scored 75% and above in Senior 4, Senior 5, and Senior 6 to join the EducationUSA Scholars Program (ESP).
-Only students who will graduate from secondary schools in November 2017 and those who graduated in 2016 or 2015 are eligible to apply.
-Students who graduated in 2014 and years prior are not eligible.
+The EducationUSA office at the Public Affairs Section of the United States Embassy – Kigali, seeks to identify and recruit secondary school graduates who scored 75% and above in Senior 4, Senior 5, and Senior 6 to join the 2019 EducationUSA Scholars Program (ESP).
+Only students who will graduate from secondary schools in November 2018 and those who graduated in 2017 are eligible to apply.
+Students who graduated in 2016 and years prior are not eligible.

-Our mission is to assist our Scholars in negotiating the admissions process in U.S. colleges and universities to better their academic futures, with the goal of producing highly-skilled and widely-educated leaders to build tomorrow’s Rwanda.
+Our mission is to assist our Scholars in negotiating the admissions process in U.S. colleges and universities to better their academic futures, with the goal of producing highly skilled and widely educated leaders to build tomorrow is Rwanda.

 The Education USA Advising Center works with students through regularly scheduled training sessions to assist them throughout the application process to secure admission and financial aid from universities in the United States.
 We expect a sincere commitment from the students to give back their energy and time to the program and to their communities.